Text and photos by Scott Ritcher

 The bout, which took place in Lewiston, Maine, on May 25, 1965, was simulcast live via closed-circuit television to a number of venues around the country.
 This was before cable TV, so in order to see such an event, one had to buy a ticket to an arena or auditorium where the live feed would be projected onto a large screen.

 My parents met in the ’60s when they were working across the hall from each other at the Blue Cross insurance company.
-A number of my their colleagues at the company were excited to have bought tickets to see the closed-circuit television simulcast.
+A number of their colleagues at the company were excited to have gotten tickets to see the closed-circuit television simulcast.